 The right to ask us to correct your information if you think the information that we hold about you is wrong or incomplete.

 The right to object to our use of your information, or to ask us to delete, remove or stop keeping it if there is no need for us to keep it.
 This is known as the ‘right to object’, the ‘right to erasure’ or the ‘right to be forgotten’.
 There may however be legal or regulatory reasons why we need to keep or use your information.
 We may sometimes be able to restrict the use of your information so that it is only used for legal claims or to exercise legal rights.
 In these situations we would not use or share your information while it is restricted.

 Profiling and automated decision making.
 Danske Bank uses automated decision making, including profiling, to approve applications for loans or credit cards, to prevent fraud and, in the case of profiling, to be able to offer you specific services and products that meet your preferences and to target our marketing in general.
-You have the right not to be subject to automated decision making (including profiling), where it affects your legal rights or has an adverse impact on you, for example, the refusal of an online credit application.
+You have the right not to be subject to automated decision making, where it affects your legal rights or has an adverse impact on you, for example, the refusal of an online credit application.

+You also have the right to ask us to stop using your information for profiling for marketing purposes.
 If you have given us your consent to process your data and the processing is automated, you have the right to get your personal information from us in an electronic format that can easily be reused.
-You can also ask us to pass your information in this format to other organisations.If you wish to exercise any of these rights, please write to the Data Protection Officer; Data Protection Officer
+You can also ask us to pass your information in this format to other organisations.

 Donegall Square West